svroonland/zio-kinesis/README.md

 # ZIO Kinesis

 ZIO Kinesis is a ZIO-based interface to Amazon Kinesis Data Streams for consuming and producing.
+A Future-based version of some of the functionality is also available.

 The project is in beta stage.
 Although already being used in production by a small number of organisations, expect some issues to pop up and some changes to the interface.
 More beta users and feedback are of course welcome.